See what it’s like to eat at Zunzum Gastrobar, Chef Marlene Vieira’s buzzy bistro on the Lisbon waterfront.

 Check out Marlene, the female chef’s more gastronomic restaurant located directly behind Zunzum Gastrobar.

-Food at Zunzum Gastrobar
+Food At Zunzum Gastrobar

 During our initial dinner, Vieira’s swordfish ceviche featured a mingling of tender fish with a touch of passion fruit acidity.
 Another standout was her comforting yet sleek version of Arroz de Bivalves – a shell-free mollusk-fest filled with chewy clams, tender razor clams and plump mussels – that was a cut above typical Portuguese octopus, shrimp or duck rice stews.